A brief overview of Jira Service Management

 Issues - Issues are how pieces of work are internally represented in Jira Service Management to admins and agents.
 In an IT service project, it represents an incident, change, problem, or service request.

 Issue types - Issue types give your requests foundational features, such as their fields and workflow statuses.

 IT service management (ITSM) - IT service management -- often referred to as ITSM -- is simply how IT teams manage the end-to-end delivery of IT services to customers.
 This includes all the processes and activities to design, create, deliver, and support IT services.
 The core concept of ITSM is the belief that IT should be delivered as a service.

 Jira Query Language (JQL) - JQL stands for Jira Query Language and is the most powerful and flexible way to search for your issues in Jira.

 Knowledge base - A knowledge base is the foundation of a knowledge management practice.
 The knowledge base is a self-serve online library of information about a product, service, department, or topic.

-Object Schema - An object schema is a collection of information in Insight Asset Management used to track assets, configuration items, and resources.
-Schemas help users understand and visualize the critical relationships between all objects in Insight.
+Object schema - An object schema is a collection of information in Assets used to track assets, configuration items, resources, and more.
+Schemas help users understand and visualize the critical relationships between all objects in Assets.